spacetelescope/jwql/README.md

 ### Configuration File

-Much of the `jwql` software depends on the existence of a `config.json` file within the `utils` directory.
+Much of the `jwql` software depends on the existence of a `config.json` file within the `jwql` directory.
 This file contains data that may be unique to users and/or contain sensitive information.
 Please see the [Config File wiki page](https://github.com/spacetelescope/jwql/wiki/Config-file) for instructions on how to provide this file.

 ## Citation